-- 1 comprehends and responds analytically and imaginatively to a range of texts, including short and extended texts, literary texts and texts from academic, community, workplace and social contexts for a variety of purposes - 2 identifies, uses and assesses strategies to comprehend increasingly complex and sustained written, spoken, visual, multimodal and digital texts that have been composed for different purposes and contexts - 3 accesses, comprehends and uses information to communicate in a variety of ways - 4 composes proficient texts in different forms - 5 develops knowledge, understanding and appreciation of how language is used, identifying and explaining specific language forms and features in texts that convey meaning to different audiences - 6 uses appropriate strategies to compose texts for different modes, media, audiences, contexts and purposes - 7 represents own ideas in critical, interpretive and imaginative texts - 8 understands and explains the relationships between texts - 9 identifies and explores ideas, values, points of view and attitudes expressed in texts, and explains ways in which texts may influence, engage and persuade different audiences - 10 monitors and reflects on own learning and adjusts individual and collaborative processes to develop as a more independent learner
+- comprehends and responds analytically and imaginatively to a range of texts, including short and extended texts, literary texts and texts from academic, community, workplace and social contexts for a variety of purposes - 2 identifies, uses and assesses strategies to comprehend increasingly complex and sustained written, spoken, visual, multimodal and digital texts that have been composed for different purposes and contexts - 3 accesses, comprehends and uses information to communicate in a variety of ways 4 composes proficient texts in different forms - develops knowledge, understanding and appreciation of how language is used, identifying and explaining specific language forms and features in texts that convey meaning to different audiences - 6 uses appropriate strategies to compose texts for different modes, media, audiences, contexts and purposes 7 represents own ideas in critical, interpretive and imaginative texts 8 understands and explains the relationships between texts - 9 identifies and explores ideas, values, points of view and attitudes expressed in texts, and explains ways in which texts may influence, engage and persuade different audiences - 10 monitors and reflects on own learning and adjusts individual and collaborative processes to develop as a more independent learner

-ENGLISH EXTENSION 1- ENGLISH FACULTY HSC Assessment Schedule 2020/21
+ENGLISH EXTENSION 1- ENGLISH FACULTY HSC Assessment Schedule 2021/22

 Term 1 Term 2 Term 3

-Term I Term 2 Term 5

-ORTHMEQ Week 3 Week 5 Week 1 & 2
+HORTHMEN Week 2 Week 6 Week 1 & 2

-TOW SCHOOL We Date: 11 February 2021 Date: 20 May 2021 Date: Trial Exam Period
+Date: 10 February 2022 Date: 2/6/22 Date: Trial Exam Period

-Component Weighting Task 1 Take home reading task and reflection 30% (15% Skills 15% Knowledge) Task 2 Multimodal Presentation 40% (20% Skills 20% Knowledge) Task 3 Trial Examination 30% (15% Skills 15% Knowledge)
+Component Task 1 Take home reading task and reflection 30% (15% Skills 15% Knowledge) Task 2 Multimodal Presentation 40% (20% Skills 20% Knowledge) Task 3 Trial Examination 30% (15% Skills 15% Knowledge)

 1. Common Module: Literary Worlds 45 30 15

 2. Elective: Reimagined Worlds 55 40 15

 Totals 100 30 40 30

 Outcomes 1, 2 1, 3 1, 2, 4

-- 1 demonstrates and applies insightful understanding of the dynamic, often subtle, relationship between text, purpose, audience and context, across a range of modes, media and technologies - 2 analyses and experiments with language forms, features and structures of complex texts, discerningly evaluating their effects on meaning for different purposes, audiences and contexts - 3 independently investigates, interprets and synthesises critical and creative texts to analyse and evaluate different ways of valuing texts in order to inform and refine response to and composition of sophisticated texts - 4 critically evaluates how perspectives, including the cultural assumptions and values that underpin those perspectives, are represented in texts - 5 reflects on and evaluates the development of their conceptual understanding and the independent and collaborative writing and creative processes
+- demonstrates and applies insightful understanding of the dynamic, often subtle, relationship between text, purpose, audience and context, across a range of modes, media and technologies - analyses and experiments with language forms, features and structures of complex texts, discerningly evaluating their effects on meaning for different purposes, audiences and contexts - 3 independently investigates, interprets and synthesises critical and creative texts to analyse and evaluate different ways of valuing texts in order to inform and refine response to and composition of sophisticated texts - 4 critically evaluates how perspectives, including the cultural assumptions and values that underpin those perspectives, are represented in texts - 5 reflects on and evaluates the development of their conceptual understanding and the independent and collaborative writing and creative processes

-ENGLISH EXTENSION 2 - ENGLISH FACULTY HSC Assessment Schedule 2020/21
+ENGLISH EXTENSION 2 - ENGLISH FACULTY HSC Assessment Schedule 2021/22

 Term 4 Term 1 Term 2

-HORTHMERO Week 9 Week 10 Week 10
+#ORTHME B Week 11 Week 7 Week 10

-TON SCHOOL Weighting Date: Wednesday 9 December 2020 Date: 31 March 2021 Date: 25 June 2021

-OCC 3 S THROUGH DILBERCE ting Task 1 Task 2 Task 3
+ATON SCHOOL Date:15 and 16/12/22 Date: 16 March 2022 Date: 29/6/22

-Viva Voce Literature Review Critique of the Creative Process
+BLCCES PRODUCTION TO THE SECOND TO THE SECON Task 1 Viva Voce Task 2 Literature Review Task 3 Critique of the Creative Process

 Component 30% 40% 30%

-Skills in extensive
+Skills in extensive composition

-composition 50 15 20 15
+50 15 20 15

-Skills in sustained
+Skills in sustained composition

-composition 50 15 20 15
+50 15 20 15

 Totals 100 30 40 30

 Outcomes 2, 4 2, 3, 4 2, 5